Our brains are not.

 Stephen Fechtor / Will not be labeled

 Steve is the father of Fechtor Advertising.
 He's also the father of four kids.
 And a bird.
 And a whole bunch of award-winning ad campaigns that you’d probably recognize.
 He's even written some jingles over the years.
-In fact, he got his first job in advertising by writing a song called "I can write copy.
-I can write music."
+In fact, he got his first job in advertising by writing a song called "Don't forget my face."
 Ask him about it some time.

 Michelle Snook / Rejects the conformity of titles

 Michelle is the consummate account person.
 She is the calm in the storm.
 The unflappable in the wind.
 A grown up (mostly), who combines her love of insightful strategy with her love of the creative process and her love of working with clients to develop business-building ideas.
 She also loves her family, but that's a different kind of love.
 We think.

 Dave is an art director and creative director with a great eye.
 Two of them, actually.
 And when they’re combined with his strategic ability and conceptual talents, the results are often attention-getting, results-oriented, and memorable.
 Dave's work has been recognized by many award shows, and Dave is always quick to recognize them right back.
 Because, you know, he's got that great eye.
 Two of them, actually.